hrithwik6986/SDLC_25_everlearn/1_Requirements/Readme.md

 ### Functional Requirement
+ * The game zone has a menu for the user to choose from multiple games available.
  * Users will be able to switch between different games easily.
  * Each time a user quits a particular game, he/she will return to the main menu.